Fishers

 They use scent to locate prey, and successful hunts require silence and stealth.
 Although they will consume berries and fruit, Fishers are mainly carnivores and eat rabbits, snowshoe hares, squirrels, raccoons, mice, reptiles, amphibians, insects, carrion (dead or decaying animal flesh), and occasionally outdoor cats.

 Fishers are one of the few mammals that prey on porcupines.
-Porcupines are difficult to kill, but a dead porcupine can provide many days of food for a Fisher and is worth the effort.
-While on the ground, the Fisher continually attacks the only vulnerable portions of the porcupine’s body—the face and underbelly.
+Porcupines are difficult to kill, but a dead porcupine can provide many days of food and is worth the effort.
+While on the ground, they continually attack the only vulnerable portions of the porcupine’s body—the face and underbelly.
 When facial wounds have weakened the porcupine, the Fisher goes in for the kill.
-To avoid the quills, Fishers eat their prey starting at the head, neck, or underbelly.
+To avoid the quills, they’ll eat their prey starting at the head, neck, or underbelly.

 Breeding occurs in March or April when females are 1-2 years old.
-After a delayed implantation period of 10 or 11 months, the blastocyst (the earliest stage of the embryo) is implanted in the womb, possibly stimulated by changing day length.
-Once that happens, the embryo develops in only six weeks.
+After a delay of 10 or 11 months, the earliest stage of the baby attaches to the womb, possibly due to changes in daylight.
+Once this attachment occurs, the baby develops in just six weeks.

 Female fishers look for tree cavities with an opening large enough for the mother to enter but small enough to prevent predators that may harm her kits.
-And since females can mate again within just a few days after giving birth, mothers must guard the den against male Fishers looking for a mate.
-Male Fishers do not help raise their young.
+Since females can mate again within just a few days after giving birth, mothers must guard the den against males looking for a mate; males do not help raise their young.

 Kits are born in March with litters of 1–6 individuals.
 Born blind and with very little fur, the helpless kits depend on their mother for the next few months.
 Young Fishers begin to capture their own prey around four months and disperse by the time they are five months old.